-ASU Enterprise Partners creates significant resources for ASU during fiscal year 2022
+ASU Enterprise Partners creates significant resources for ASU during first half of fiscal year 2023

-ASU Enterprise Partners achieved several milestones earlier this year, all of which helped Arizona State University expand its reach and advance its charter.
-This first issue highlights some of the ways our business units and centers of excellence created solutions and generated resources to advance research, increase student access and enrich communities.
+ASU Enterprise Partners achieved several milestones in the first half of fiscal year 2023, all of which helped Arizona State University advance its charter and assist students and faculty.
+Here are some of the ways our business units and centers of excellence created solutions and generated resources to advance research, increase student access and success and enrich communities.

 Generating resources for students and faculty